 Incident 1 Incident 2 Incident 3

 The first accidental incident is covered by the insurance plan.
 This would be the following.
 The student is responsible for paying for the part that is needing to be replaced.
-If the student is having issues with normal wear and tear, this will not be applied.
-The student will pay for the chromebook to be replaced and can possibly lose the capability of using technology at the school.
+If the student is having issues with normal wear and tear, this will The student will pay for the chromebook to be replaced and can possibly lose the capability of using technology at the school.

+not be applied.
+0,

-Accidental Drop 11
+Accidental Drop

 Accidental Screen Crack

 Manufacturer Defects

 Accidental Liquid Damages

 Other (Determined by the Technology Director)

 Theft of chromebook

 Determining whether or not something was accidental is between the student and Administration.